EftychiaKarav/System_Programming_Server_Client/README.txt

 - remoteClients exit themselves after getting the requested directory from the dataServer
 - dataServer terminates after typing ^C (which is being handled), but it can also stop with ^Z, which has the default action.
+- BEFORE TERMINATING the dataServer with ^C, make sure that ALL clients have received the directories they requested.
 - multiple_clients.sh is a script I used to test my project.
 You can see what kinds of experiments I conducted (see end of this file).